Online Master of Accounting Programs

 - Actuaries: This career is heavily based on calculating the probability and economic effect of future events.
 Many actuaries work for insurance companies to calculate the risk of insuring people, houses, cars, possessions and even lives.
 Actuaries need strong math skills, especially the ability to use spreadsheets and do probability analyses.
 Actuarial licensure is different from that of public accountants, but a degree in accountancy can lead to a career as an actuary with additional training.
 Because of the difficult and technical nature of actuarial work it may take up to eight years of training to be a full actuary, but the pay is commensurate with the amount of required training.
 Accountants interested in actuarial work should focus heavily on the math side of the curriculum.

 The Bureau of Labor Statistics provides employment projections and median salaries for a range of accounting related careers.
-A 22% increase in employment of accountants and auditors is likely between 2008 and 2018.
-The growing number of businesses and complexity of financial management is causing this sector to grow much faster than the average for all occupations.
+Employment of accountants and auditors is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
 Below is a mean annual wage report from the BLS for accountants and other similar occupations:

 A Master of Accounting degree is a solid choice for people with interest in mathematics and quantitative research as well as business, entrepreneurship, and the financial sector.
 With such a broad range of businesses existing, and new industries evolving rapidly, it won’t be hard to apply your accounting knowledge to problems you are passionate about.

-Whether you want to participate in the coming energy revolution, or work with an internet startup, or just help regular Joes get their taxes done right, you’ll be qualified to do it with an advanced accounting degree.
+Whether you want to participate in the coming energy revolution, or work with an Internet start-up, you’ll be qualified to do it with an advanced accounting degree.
 Check out the list of schools with strong online accounting programs below, and get in touch with them for more details about how to get started earning a Master of Accountancy or other post-baccalaureate accounting credential.